Empyreal96/Updating-WP-FFUs-Guide/W10M_FFUs.md

 6. Relock Bootloader with WPInternals.
 *(First Boot will freeze on boot, wait until WPInternals tells you the relock was successful.)*
 7. Hold the power button to reboot, and perform a reset
-8. After several reboots try to Unlock the bootloader (if you want your BL unlocled
+8. After several reboots try to Unlock the bootloader (if you want your BL Unlocked)

 Your device should now boot to the updated build